2005 Gent–Wevelgem

-These are the results for the 2005 edition of the Gent–Wevelgem cycling classic, won in controversial circumstances by Nico Mattan.
+The 67th edition of the Belgian Gent–Wevelgem cycling classic race was held over 208 kilometres from Deinze to Wevelgem on 6 April 2005.
+It was won in controversial circumstances by Nico Mattan of the Davitamon–Lotto team.
 After the race, Fassa Bortolo team director Giancarlo Ferreti lodged an appeal with the race jury, claiming that Mattan had used the slipstream of press and support vehicles to beat Fassa rider Juan Antonio Flecha.
 UCI officials blamed the vehicles rather than Mattan and upheld the race result.